wp-plugins/bp-profile-search/readme.txt

 BP Profile Search adds a customizable search form to your BuddyPress Members page, so visitors can find site members searching their public profiles.

+Features:

+BP Profile Search shows a collapsible search form in your Members page.
+The form header text and the profile fields to include in the search are configurable from the admin page.

+BP Profile Search by default returns exact matches only, but users can request a fuzzy search using the wildcard characters *% (percent sign)*, matching zero or more characters, and *_ (underscore)*, matching exactly one character.
+So, for instance, a search for *%John%* matches *John*, *Johnson*, *Long John Silver* and so on.

+If your extended profiles include a birth date field, BP Profile Search can also perform age range searches, allowing users to enter the minimum and maximum age for their search.

+In the back end, BP Profile Search allows to customize the search form header text, select the profile fields to include in the search, enable the show/hide form feature, enable and customize the age range search feature.

 == Installation ==

-After the standard manual or automatic plugin installation procedure, add the profile search form to your BuddyPress theme.
+After the standard manual or automatic plugin installation procedure, add the profile search form to your BuddyPress Members page.

 If you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line (line 14):